-This article is the first in a series in which we’ll explore some of the stories and people who are changing lives in Richmond and beyond through the VCU-VA partnership.
+This story is one of many that highlights people who are changing lives in Richmond and beyond through the VCU-VA partnership.

 Kathryn Holloway, M.D., is an electrician who specializes in what has been called the most complicated object in the known universe – the human brain.
 She is a professor in the Department of Neurosurgery at VCU School of Medicine and neurosurgical director of the McGuire VAMC Parkinson’s Disease Research, Education and Clinical Center.